mtngoatgit/JS-toy-problems/README.md

-# toy-problems
+# JS toy-problems

-A repository for problems solved in codewars.
+A repository for Javascript problems solved @ Codewars.com